 Aggravated Assault is a misdemeanor, but the consequences are serious because a conviction may not be expunged since it is a Crime of Violence under La Revised Statutes.

-If you or a loved one has been arrested for assault in the New Orleans area, Contact our firm for a consultation.
-We are ready to defense you!
+If you or a loved one has been arrested for assault in the New Orleans area, Contact our criminal defense law firm for a consultation.
+We are ready to defend you!